nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 Troubleshooting
 ---------------

-How to workaround general error: 2006 MySQL server has gone away
+How to work around "general error: 2006 MySQL server has gone away"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The database request takes too long and therefore the MySQL server times out.
-Its also possible that the server is dropping a packet that is too large.
+It's also possible that the server is dropping a packet that is too large.
 Please refer to the manual of your database for how to raise the configuration options ``wait_timeout`` and/or ``max_allowed_packet``.